amind/SiebelRepositoryReader/README.md

 Where rrCompiledDef is mapped to "Complield Obj Def"; See RepositoryReaderRunner for an example.

-## Explanation of Siebel encoding used in OMPILED_OBJ_DEFN CLOB fields
+## Explanation of Siebel encoding used in COMPILED_OBJ_DEFN CLOB fields

 The way this serialization is done is, *N (number) followed by a N long sequence of characters to read, except certain digits mean something else as well.

 0* - empty value

-1* - start of a property set (it is not a true representation of the siebel property set, but similar) 3* - value tag
+1* - start of a property set (it is not a true representation of the siebel property set, but similar)

+3* - value tag

 SQL> SELECT COMPILED_OBJ_DEFN from SIEBEL.S_RR_BUSCOMP WHERE SIEBEL.S_RR_BUSCOMP.NAME = 'Runtime Repository Buscomp';